sgalle9/probabilistic-ai/README.md

 Projects from the '263-5210-00L  Probabilistic Artificial Intelligence' course by Prof. Krause.

-**Disclaimer:** Task 1 and 2 utilize a private dataset that will not be released.
+**Disclaimer:** Task 1 and 2 utilize private datasets that will not be released.

 ## Projects